okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/main/index.md

 - email templates
 - Okta End-User Dashboard

-You don't need to set a customized Okta URL domain.
-See [Customize your Okta experience with the Brands API](/docs/guides/customize-themes) for more information on this feature and how to use it.
+You don't need to set a customized Okta URL domain to use the API.

 ## Content Security Policy (CSP) for your custom domain